 - Still holding a valid pass/approval of pass application;

-- Present the Entry Approval Letter or Exit and Return to Malaysia Approval Letter that is still valid (within 60 days from the issuance date including Entry Approval Letter or Exit and Return Approval Letter that has been issued before 7 September 2020), and the expatriate must return to Malaysia within that duration with a valid pass;
+- Present the Entry Approval Letter or Exit and Return to Malaysia Approval Letter that is still valid and the pass holder must return to Malaysia within the duration with a valid pass;

 For detailed information, kindly refer to guidelines available on below links:

 Expatriate who fails to comply with any of the above will be denied entry, pass cancelled and blacklisted in the Immigration system.

 Malaysia My Second Home Pass Holders

 Expatriates holding Malaysia My Second Home pass (MM2H) require prior approval from the Director General of Immigration for entry.
 For up to date information on the rules for entry of Malaysia My second Home (MM2H) pass holders, please visit the Ministry of Tourism, Arts and Culture Malaysia website.

 International Students travelling to Malaysia